enkitosh/reshaper/README.md

 Relations
 ---------

-RelationTransformerFields work similar to SubTransformerFields but there is a fundemental difference in the two.
+RelationTransformerFields work similar to SubTransformerFields but there is a fundamental difference between the two.
 You use SubTransformerField when you want to keep the same foreign key in the table from source to destination but RelationTransformerField when you want to make a connection between two or more objects in a relation table.

 Let's say I have a User table, and in my old database users relation to their profile was stored as a foreign key but now I want users to be able to have multiple profiles, so I want to make a relation table